hlynurstef/Flappy-Bird/README.md

 * 480x320 pixel game canvas that resizes with the browser window.
 * All positions and sizes defined using a 10px em.
 This means that the game could be scaled up and down by changing the base font-size.

+## Controls

+* Jump: Space/Mouseclick/Tap
+* Mute: M
+* Collision Visualization: C

 ## How to play

-* Use the space bar to make the bird jump.
+* Make the bird jump.
 * Don't hit the pipes or the ground.
-* Remain calm.
+* Remain calm and have fun!

 ## Music